supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 # Chapter 1: SuperCollider architecture

-Ah, the intermediate book!
-If you've launched in here, I'm assuming that you have a bit of programming experience.
-We'll move a bit faster and delve into far more technical details, and we'll kick off with a very interesting part of SuperCollider — its architecture.

-SuperCollider is an audio programming language, but there's a lot more to it than just a textual interface.
+SuperCollider is first and foremost an audio programming language, but there's a lot more to it than just a textual interface.
 More specifically, SuperCollider consists of a audio server architected to support for on-the-fly definition and reuse of DSP algorithms.
 Uniquely, the audio is separated from a client, which provides the actual sequencing and control.

 The best way to summarize how SC differs from its peers is that it's not a toy.
-It's robust, efficient, and meant to gracefully handle a wide range of sound synthesis architectures no matter how extreme.
-Every architectural decision has been made with these goals in mind.
+It's robust, efficient, and meant to gracefully handle a wide range of sound synthesis models, no matter how extreme.
+Design decisions in SC have been made with these goals in mind.
+It's not necessarily perfect software, but if didn't do its job pretty dang well, I wouldn't be here writing this tutorial.

-## Design goals of SC
+In this chapter, we'll discuss specific details of server-client separation and how the server works, and explain why they are important.
+We won't get very deep into the implementation of SC — just the architecture that you, the user, have to work with and understand to fully harness the power of the platform.

+## Real-time audio constraints

 Real-time audio software is under tight time constraints.
 If a single buffer of samples takes too long to compute, a horrible glitch is audible.
 When you're